KristianSWP/KristianSWP/README.md

 - 📫 How to reach me at ellowawa@gmail.com or you can DM my IG at :@kristianswp
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a student at Ragunan Sport School in Jakarta,
-- I'm currently Jakarta's High Jump athlete,
+- I'm currently Jakarta's High Jump athletic Athlete.
 - Last year i took participate at National Student Sport Championship and i get Gold for jumping 194cm,
 - my personal best at High Jump was 198cm that took place at National U20 Championship on June 2023 at Solo, Central Java.
+- I'm just starting my coding study now, i'm still newbie at coding.
 <!---
 KristianSWP/KristianSWP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.